acyclics/speech-to-speech-translator/README.md

 There are hardware prerequisites in addition to a computer.
 A microphone is needed for audio input and some form of audio output is needed.

 Also, this STS translator is tested on linux with the "Raspberry Pi 2" but should work with other systems.
-Instructions for other systems are provided as well but might need some modifications.
+Although instructions for other systems are not provided, the translator is coded so as to be compatible on most systems.
+So, setup on other systems would be similar but may need some slight modifications.

-Dependencies:
+**Dependencies:**

 [pocketsphinx](https://github.com/cmusphinx/pocketsphinx) for speech recognition